dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/scratch.md

+X change path to 'app'
+- AG issues?
+Keep an eye
+- Startup, timer needed for AG?
 - On LD says 3 active instances... why?

-- change path to 'app'
 - change image of IAM policies
 - modify the Makefile of the app, make it cleaner
 - Do build and push to own repo